ebzzry/ebzzry.github.io/en/src/frog.md

 <div class="center">February 19, 2014</div>
 <div class="center">Updated: March 31, 2017</div>

+>“One person with passion is better than forty people merely interested.”<br>
+>―E.M.
+Forster

 When publishing blog content to the web, most would rely on pre-fabricated services, that do most of the heavy lifting.
 However, there are instances when you want to have more control over your stuff.
 A good example of which are the constraints that providers enforce.
 Another is the presence